mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 {:id="CapsuleNode.ShowShadow" .boolean} *ShowShadow*
 : Specifies whether the node should show a shadow when it is lit by Lights.

-{:id="CapsuleNode.Texture" .text} *Texture*
-: The image used to texture the node.
-If set, the FillColor is not shown.

 {:id="CapsuleNode.TextureOpacity" .number} *TextureOpacity*
 : The opacity of the node's Texture.
 Values less than zero will be treated as zero, and values greater than 100 will be treated as 100.